notrabs/use-ammojs/README.md

 </details>

-1. Run `yarn link` in use-cannonjs root directory
+1. Run `yarn link` in use-ammojs root directory
-2. Run `yarn link use-cannonjs` in your project's directory
+2. Run `yarn link use-ammojs` in your project's directory
-3. Run `yarn start` in use-cannonjs to start the development bunlder
+3. Run `yarn start` in use-ammojs to start the development bundler
-4. Run your project
+4. Build and run your project as usual